Firestorm: Surviving the Tasmanian bushfire

 On the morning of 4 January 2013, the people of Dunalley had watched with caution as a bush fire burned slowly on top of the hill.
 It was not an unusual occurrence – fires are a part of Australian life – and Dunalley had never been troubled before.
 They made their preparations, just in case.
 Even so, they had no idea what was about to hit them.

 In the aftermath of the Inala Road fire, Jon Henley visited Dunalley.
-He spoke to the families there, shot video of the devastation and photographed the beautiful but deadly landscape.
-Minute by minute, they reconstructed what had happened – the residents, the emergency services … the moment the flames struck the first houses.
+He spoke to the families there, saw the devastation and photographed the beautiful but deadly landscape.
+Minute by minute, he reconstructed what had happened – the residents, the emergency services … the moment the flames struck the first houses.